brandeis-llc/clams-acoustic-classification-segmentation/README.md

-# Audio Element Segmenter
+# Acoustic Calssification & Segmentation

-Simple audio segmenter to isolate speech portion of audio files.
+Simple audio segmenter to isolate speech portion out of audio streams.
 Uses a simple feedforward MLP for classification (implemented using `tensorflow`) and heuristic smoothing methods to increase the recall of speech segments.

 ## Requirements